marinapapap/CV/README.md

 - Guided media workshops at University of Nairobi and Rongo University in Kenya.
 - Regularly worked in group research projects, laying the foundations for my ability to work cohesively with others.

-#### Other Qualifications

-3 A-Levels in Mathematics, Physics and Chemistry

 ## Hobbies

 As a creative individual that has a variety of skills in the visual arts, I enjoy making videos both professionally _and_ for leisure - you can see some of my work via my instagram handle @marinapapap.